HDR/JoeyBruteforcer/readme.md

 ## Notes

-Keys may contain only letters or only numbers, using a wordlist that only has one of these before using a bigger one may be benefitial.
+Keys may contain only numbers or letters, using a wordlist that only has one of these before using a bigger one may be benefitial.

 Numbers
 ```